Arab immigration to the United States: 1870s–1920s

 While Arabs have been immigrating individually to North America since before the United States became a nation, the first significant period of Arab immigration began in the 1870s and lasted until 1924, when the Johnson-Reed Quota Act was passed, nearly ending immigration from this region for the time being.
 During this period, an estimated 110,000 immigrants entered the United States predominantly from the Ottoman province of Syria, which currently encompasses the countries of Syria, Lebanon, Jordan, and Palestine.

-Arabs immigrating prior to that decade from modern-day Lebanon were regarded as Syrians and were a predominantly Christian population.
-These early immigrants were variously classified as Turk, Greek, Armenian, and/or Arab, until 1899, when the Immigration and Naturalization Service created a Syrian category.
+Arabs immigrating prior to that decade from modern-day Lebanon were regarded as "Syrians" and were a predominantly Christian population.
+These early immigrants were variously classified as Turk, Armenian, and/or Arab, until 1899, when the Immigration and Naturalization Service created a Syrian category.
 In the 1920s, with the Lebanese nationalist movement and the establishment of Lebanon as an independent nation state, immigrants from what is now modern Lebanon started adopting a Lebanese national identity.

 During this period, there was also a small percentage of Arab Muslim and Druze immigrants, though the size of these groups is hard to determine.
 Arab Christians historically had a much easier time immigrating to the United States than did Muslims.
-During this first wave of immigration, greater Syria was still under Ottoman control, but tensions existed between the Arab Muslim and Christians.
+During this first wave of immigration, greater Syria was still under Ottoman control, but tensions existed between the Arab Muslims and Christians.
 Out of this environment, many "Syrians" seized this opportunity to emigrate in hopes of a better life, and many came to the United States.
 Many of the early Arab immigrants thought of themselves as sojourners or al-Nizaleh, and established themselves as peddlers.